Loepker-James/enforce-rules/docs/design.md

 If a check fails, as you know, a ```ValueError``` is raised.

 ## Password Rule Design
-Made in version 3.1.0, is_password checks to see if the value is a strong password. ([See Password Issue](https://github.com/Loepker-James/enforce-rules/issues/1)
+Made in version 3.1.0, is_password checks to see if the value is a strong password. ([See Password Issue (#1)](https://github.com/Loepker-James/enforce-rules/issues/1)

 ## Enforcement